 It has been more than ten years the Urban Renewal Act being taken effect.
 In this evolution process, several phases have been identified with critical importance.
-Nowadays, Taiwan is steping forward to a summit of the urban regeneration , which is believed that could lead Taiwan become one of the key players in globalisation competition.
+Nowadays, Taiwan is stepping forward to a summit of the urban regeneration , which is believed that could lead Taiwan to become one of the key players in globalization competition.

-Dated back in 1974, the amendment of the Urban Planning Act was promulgated a chapter of "the urban renewal of the old city districts", which is recognized as the first milestone of the urban renewal legislation in Taiwan.
+In 1974, the amendment of the Urban Planning Act was promulgated a chapter of "the urban renewal of the old city districts", which is recognized as the first milestone of the urban renewal legislation in Taiwan.
 However, the implement modes regulated in the chapter are insufficient to carry out the urban regeneration plans.
-Both of the modes, the land compulsory collecting and sectional expropriation, require funds and personnels which governments fell short of.
-Therefore, a system of encouraging the private investment initiatives was launched, using the strategy of "construction agreement between property owners and developers".
+Both modes, the land compulsory collecting and sectional expropriation, require funds and personnel which governments fell short of.
+Therefore, a system of encouraging private investment initiatives was launched, using the strategy of "construction agreement between property owners and developers".
 Still, acquiring the property of land along with the facilities attached remains the biggest obstacle in the field of urban regeneration.

 In Nov.
-1998, president announced the Urban Renewal Act.
+1998, the president announced the Urban Renewal Act.
 In the Act, the rights transformation is established on a statutory basis.
-The systems and policies of urban regeneration in Taiwan has been formally activated since the launch of the Act.
+The systems and policies of urban regeneration in Taiwan have been formally activated since the launch of the Act.

 A violent earthquake (magnitude 7.3) struck Taiwan on Sep.
 21, 1999 (later named the 921 earthquake).
-In the north and the central of Taiwan in particular, many people became homeless and lots of buildings were in desperate needs of reconstruction work.
+In the north and the center of Taiwan in particular, many people became homeless and lots of buildings were in desperate needs of reconstruction work.
 The catastrophe accidentally provided an opportunity to testify the Urban Renewal Act and the existing system.
 The Act and its renewal system were modified through the radical physical reconstruction of the disaster areas.
-There were more than 60 successful projects of implementing the regeneration approaches to create a safe and high quality living environment.
-After that, communities damage by disaster the were actually aided to start their new lives by the Act.
+There were more than 60 successful projects for in implementing the regeneration approaches to create a safe and high-quality living environment.
+After that, communities damage by disaster were actually aided to start their new lives by the Act.